louisVottero/vtool/README.md

 A set of rigging and asset creation scripts.

+## Required
+Maya 2017 or greater with Python 2 or Python 3

 ## Getting Started

 * Download from git to the path of your chose.